Overview

 Y <- climate_indices$AAO

-Then the status series will be saved in predict_status
+Then the causality strength series will be saved in predict_status

 and real_status